Nikorastorm/Nikorastorm/README.md

 If you compare Caitlyn Kiramman to people like H/tler, Charlie Kirk.
 You're very strange.

+HH/HB/Vivziepop fans - I've had nothing but bad experiences with these fans, that's it.

 I don't have many "DNI's" I just thought I should add specific things that are important enough to me.
 </details>